Jeff-Ashear/-liri-node-app/README.md

 	    b. will look for and store input from the user following the command
  	    C. will the use the command to route the input to the correct function
 	II.
 A function for each command which will:
-Concatonate the user input with other strings to generate a coherently formatted api query Send that query
+Concatenate the user input with other strings to generate a coherently formatted api query Send that query
 Capture and parse the results
-Output the appropriate results that match the command Append a text file to create a log of user interactoins.
+Output the appropriate results that match the command Append a text file to create a log of user interactions.
       B. Addition files will be:
 	I. a keys.js file to route the api keys.
 	II.  a .gitignore file to limit the amount of unnecessary data uploaded to the repo